facebook/react-native-website/docs/accessibility.md

   </View>
 </TouchableOpacity>
 ```
+iOS
 In the above example, VoiceOver will read the hint after the label, if the user has hints enabled in the device's VoiceOver settings.
 Read more about guidelines for accessibilityHint in the [iOS Developer Docs](https://developer.apple.com/documentation/objectivec/nsobject/1615093-accessibilityhint)

+Android
+In the above example, Talkback will read the hint after the label.
+At this time, hints cannot be turned off on Android.

 #### accessibilityRole (iOS, Android)